 After flipping it over, vacuum the underside using long strokes back and forth.
 Flip the rug back once you’re done.

 Doing this will help to keep allergens at bay.
 It can be essential in a household where one or more family members deal with allergies.
 Dust mites like to hide within thick fibers, and even after they die, their skeletons can stay behind and cause trouble if inhaled (3).

-Having pets can be a joy, but it can also be a pain if they’re shedding a lot.
+Having pets can be a joy, but it can also be a pain if they shed a lot.
 Hair will quickly stick to a rug, making it difficult to remove.
-Some vacuums aren’t even able to get rid of embedded pet hair.
+Some vacuums aren’t able to remove embedded pet hair.